mattermost/mattermost-handbook/operations/research-and-development/product/technical-writing-team-handbook/README.md

 ### i18n contributions

-**Note: This process is a 1% draft.\***
+**Note: This process is in flight.\***

-Our User's Guide and Administrator's Guide are available for translation contributions.
+Our product documentation is available for translation contributions.
 Join the [i18n channel](https://community.mattermost.com/core/channels/localization) on our Community server and connect with our translation community members.
 The documentation translation process is still being defined.

 Currently, submitting a translation PR follows the same writing and editing process as other PRs.
 However, there are additional considerations to bear in mind when submitting your PR as these assist with the approval and merge process: